 - Some surgeons prefer to insert the prosthesis immediately by pulling it into position using a flexible guidewire.

 Secondary TEP is rarely practiced these days.
-But this can be considered in few selected patients like, those undergoing salvage laryngectomy (heavily irradiated larynx), those patients in whom pharyngeal reconstruction performed and patient in whom upper esophagus is resected and replaced with jejunum of the stomach.
+But this can be considered in few selected patients like, those undergoing salvage laryngectomy (heavily irradiated larynx), those patients in whom pharyngeal reconstruction performed and patients in whom upper esophagus is resected and replaced with jejunum of the stomach.

 - The procedure can be done under local anesthesia or general anesthesia, but preferably under general anesthesia.